 For over 30 years River Rats has been offering incredible river adventures - from tranquil kayak trips to exciting whitewater rafting to the intense adrenaline pounding experience of racing head first down a river on a sledge, guided by your own flippered feet.
 River Rats puts a strong emphasis on safety and attention to detail, doing their utmost to ensure that no matter how wild the water gets, intrepid adventurers have the time of their lives without any unwanted inconveniences.
 And as if their pedigree wasn’t strong enough already, they’ve also been awarded the Qualmark Enviro Gold Award - the first rafting company in New Zealand to be accorded such an honour.
 Their scenic trip down the Rangitaiki is ideal for wee adventure seekers as young as 5, while their Kaituna and Wairoa river experiences (including the crazy Kaituna Sledging) will have seasoned adrenaline junkies rearing to go.

 Rotorua is replete with exciting adventure opportunities but sometimes you’re looking for something with a little more substance and a little less pace.
 That place that you’re looking for is Waimangu Volcanic Valley.
 Eco-tourism is popular throughout New Zealand, and for good reason, but Rotorua is particularly blessed with fascinating natural features.
 Steaming fissures, boiling mud, geysers and unnaturally blue acidic lakes - you’ll get to see all these and more when you take a self-guided eco-tour through this geothermal park.
-Located just 20 minutes south of Rotorua, you can choose anything from a 45 minute walk to a 4 hour trek through the otherworldly Waimangu Volcanic Valley.
+Located just 20 minutes south of Rotorua (heading towards Taupo), you can choose anything from a 45 minute walk to a 4 hour trek through the otherworldly Waimangu Volcanic Valley.
 If you’re wanting to delve a little deeper and find out more about this extraordinary area, you can also pick from a handful of guided tours - whether you choose to spend the whole day in the valley or just half, it’s up to you.
 Plus, in addition to the numerous walking tour options, there’s also the chance to cruise along Lake Rotomahana, a body of water largely created by a massive volcanic eruption in the 19th century.
 It’s hard to find a place where you’ll get a better look Rotorua’s distinctive geothermal environment than Waimangu.